Kuala Lumpur

 Ben van Wijnen

-From this bus station most buses depart to destinations throughout Malaysia, including Singapore and Thailand.
+From this bus station most buses depart to destinations throughout all Malaysia, including Singapore, Thailand and Cambodia (look at the banner below to make a reservation).
 So....for long distance destinations you'll have to be at Pudu Sentral bus station.

-In the middle of the building rises a large hotel (Hotel Pudu Raya).
-Staying there one night will cost you about RM88.-
+In the middle of the building rises a large hotel** (Ancasa Express Hotel).
+Staying there one night will cost you about RM 120.- (inclusive taxes).

 There are only two long distance destinations that Pudu Sentral doesn't handle.
 These destinations are Jerantut and Kuala Lipis.